fjtrujy/install/SANDBOX.README.md

 ```shell
 calabash-ios gen
 ```
 or
 ```shell
 calabash-android gen
 ```

-For more information, please see the [calabash documentation](http://developer.xamarin.com/guides/testcloud/calabash/).
+For more information on calabash, please see the [calabash documentation](http://developer.xamarin.com/guides/testcloud/calabash/).

 ## Configuring/Customizing the environment
 By default, the sandbox will ignore any existing ruby setup you have on your